No longer driven by conflict, Colombians vote for president

 BOGOTA, Colombia (AP) - For decades, Colombians voted with an eye on the bloody conflict with leftist rebels that dominated their country and politics.

-But on Sunday they will cast their ballots in the first presidential election since the signing of a peace accord with the nation's biggest rebel group to end the conflict and will be weighing issues like corruption, inequality, crime and relations with their crisis-plagued neighbor Venezuela.
+But on Sunday they were casting their ballots in the first presidential election since the signing of a peace accord with the nation's biggest rebel group to end the conflict and were weighing issues like corruption, inequality, crime and relations with their crisis-plagued neighbor Venezuela.

 The two leading candidates have presented dramatically different visions for both Colombia's economic model and the future of its divisive peace process in a polarizing campaign driven by a wave of anti-establishment sentiment.

-At least two other candidates trail within reach of obtaining the coveted second spot.
+At least two other candidates trail within reach of obtaining the second spot and a place in any runoff.

-"If he wins, he has an opportunity to bridge some of these divides in Colombia," said Michael Shifter, president of the Inter-American Dialogue, referring to front-runner Duque.
+"If he (Duque) wins, he has an opportunity to bridge some of these divides in Colombia," said Michael Shifter, president of the Inter-American Dialogue..
 "But the big unknown is what Uribe's role will be."

 Petro says Venezuela's economic model doesn't work and calls himself a "strong adversary" of the neighboring country's current president, Nicolas Maduro.

-He is proposing an overhaul of Colombia's economic model to free it from its dependence on oil exports and instead boost agricultural production through land reform.
+He is proposing overhauling Colombia's economic model to free it from dependence on oil exports and instead boost agricultural production through land reform.
 His campaign says he'd dramatically increase taxes on unproductive lands to encourage landholders to sell them to the state.

-Hollman Morris, a Colombian journalist who has been supporting Petro's campaign, said Petro's trajectory from leftist militant to congressman and mayor of Bogota, and now possibly to the presidency as an important sign of Colombia's political evolution as voters show they are willing to move beyond long-held fears of leftist contenders.
+Hollman Morris, a Colombian journalist who has been supporting Petro's campaign, said Petro's trajectory from leftist militant to congressman and mayor and now possibly to the presidency is an important sign of Colombia's political evolution as voters show they are willing to move beyond long-held fears of leftist contenders.

 "We think Colombia has reached an important level of maturation," Morris said at Petro's campaign headquarters.
 "But also, Colombia has begun to realize the decline of its traditional political class, which is totally involved in corruption."